-- b) Yes. - c) Yes, as long as it is entitled to it. - d) Union competent authorities should be given access to all transaction data on derivatives when the field "Underlying type" (T2F7) is reported with an "X" or a "B" and the field "Underlying identification" (T2F8) is populated with either: - ISIN of the underlying index or an ISIN belonging to any of the individual components of the underlying basket of indices, whose first two letters represent the country code of that competent authority, or - ii.
-ISIN of the underlying index or an ISIN belonging to any of the individual components of the underlying basket of indices, whose first two letters do not represent the country code of that competent authority, however is needed for that authority in order to perform its responsibilities and mandates, or - iii. full names (assigned by index providers) of additional indices that, though not identified by ISIN, are needed for that authority in order to perform its responsibilities and mandates.
+- b) Yes. - c) Yes, as long as it is entitled to it. - d) Union competent authorities should be given access to all transaction data on derivatives when the field "Underlying type" (T2F7) is reported with an "X" or a "B" and the field "Underlying identification" (T2F8) is populated with either: - ISIN of the underlying index or an ISIN belonging to any of the individual components of the underlying basket of indices, whose first two letters represent the country code of that competent authority, or - ii. an ISIN belonging to any of the individual components of the underlying basket, where the Relevant Competent Authority (RCA) as determined in the FIRDS database is that competent authority, or - iii.
+ISIN of the underlying index or an ISIN belonging to any of the individual components of the underlying basket of indices, whose first two letters do not represent the country code of that competent authority, however is needed for that authority in order to perform its responsibilities and mandates, or - iv. full names (assigned by index providers) of additional indices that, though not identified by ISIN, are needed for that authority in order to perform its responsibilities and mandates.